-In the space of 6 months or so, Do Nothing have emerged from relative obscurity; after releasing their debut single over two years ago.
+In the space of 6 months or so, Do Nothing have emerged from relative obscurity; having released their debut single over two years ago.

 Leaking tracks at such a leisurely pace and vying for press attention amongst a long list of inventive UK guitar bands has carved a space for the group to thrive as a voice of the fringes – a mouthpiece for the wrongfully overlooked, the embittered intellectual.